jzzzzh/HiBench/README.md

 </div>

+## News
+- **[2025-04-06]** We are excited to announce that the HiBench dataset is now available on [Hugging Face](https://huggingface.co/datasets/zhuohang/HiBench)! 🎉 Explore and use it to benchmark your models' hierarchical reasoning capabilities. 🚀
+- **[2025-03-02]** We are thrilled to announce that our paper *HiBench: Benchmarking LLMs Capability on Hierarchical Structure Reasoning* is now available on [arXiv](https://arxiv.org/abs/2503.00912)! 📄 Dive into the details of our benchmark and findings. 🌟

 ## Overview
 **Welcome to 👋HiBench, the First Comprehensive Hierarchical Structure Understanding Benchmark of LLMs.**
 - To our best knowledge, it is the **first benchmark** specifically designed to evaluate the hierarchical reasoning abilities of LLMs, encompassing tasks of varying scales and complexities for comprehensive evaluation.